How to Have Safe Sex with HPV

 Be sure to share this information so they can decide if they're comfortable continuing to have sex with you while your HPV infection is present.
 If you have a male partner, it's important to understand that unless they develop genital warts, it's almost impossible for men to be tested for HPV.

 2. There's no 100 percent effective way to stop the transmission of HPV during sex

 Wondering how to have safe sex with HPV?
 The answer isn't so straightforward.

 If you and your partner decide to have sex while infected with HPV, it's important to know that it can be nearly impossible to fully protect your partner.
 While condoms and dental dams can help reduce your chances of spreading HPV, the virus is extremely contagious and spreads with skin-on-skin contact.
 It could be present on areas around your genitals as well, making it difficult to fully protect against spreading HPV.

-3. If you're in a relationship, your partner likely already has your strain of HPV
+3. If you're sexually active, your partner likely already has your strain of HPV